wp-plugins/fg-joomla-to-wordpress/readme.txt

 == Frequently Asked Questions ==

+= All the posts are not migrated.
+Why ? =

+* The archived posts or posts put in trash are not migrated.
+But unpublished posts are migrated as drafts.

 Don't hesitate to let a comment on the forum or to report bugs if you found some. http://wordpress.org/tags/fg-joomla-to-wordpress?forum_id=10